 - Between the United States and Asia, you can fly Cathay Pacific first class for 70,000 miles, or Cathay Pacific business class for 50,000 miles

-- Between the United States and Southeast Asia, you can fly Japan Airlines first class for 75,000 miles, or Japan Airlines business class for 65,000 miles
+- Between the United States and Japan, you can fly Japan Airlines first class starting at 85,000 miles, or Japan Airlines business class starting at 60,000 miles

 - Between the United States and Australia or New Zealand, you can fly Fiji Airways business class for 55,000 miles